 Unlike most whole life policies, a final expenses policy is insurance that does not require a medical exam.
-At most, you might fill out an application form that asks some questions about your health.
+At most, you might fill out a health questionnaire.
 The underwriting process is short, and in some cases, you can have a policy in effect almost immediately.

-Final expense life insurance policies, which typically have lower premiums (but comparatively higher than other policy types for the same death benefit amount).
-The death benefits are usually relatively low for final expense policies — usually about enough to cover funeral expenses alone.
+Most people qualify for final expenses life insurance policies, which typically have lower premiums (but comparatively higher than other policy types for the same death benefit amount).
+The death benefits are relatively low for final expense policies — usually enough to cover funeral expenses alone.
 However, the beneficiary is free to use the death benefit in any way they choose, an added benefit that may make final expense insurance worth it.